Hybrid CPAP Masks

 CPAP Full Face Mask Profile

-The images above profile the same mask at different angles.
-The mask above is the ResMed Mirage Libery.
+The images above profile the same hybrid full face CPAP mask with nasal pillows and headgear at different angles.
+The mask above is the ResMed Mirage Liberty.
 It offers a soft nasal pillows interface and a soft cushion around the mouth for a comfortable fit.
-Typical for all hybrid mask is that there no contact with the forehead or nose bridge.
-The headgear keeps this mask firmly in place.
+The fact that there is no contact with the forehead or nose bridge is a common factor with all hybrid masks.
+The headgear keeps this mask firmly in place against the nose and mouth.

 Hybrid CPAP Mask Designs